williammilisic/cloudcloud.dev/index.md

 ## 31 March 2023
 * Ars Technica is writing a [piece](https://arstechnica.com/gadgets/2023/03/google-assistant-might-be-doomed-division-reorganizes-to-focus-on-bard/) on Google refocusing efforts from Google Assistant to Bard.
 Just like [Alexa](https://arstechnica.com/gadgets/2022/11/amazon-alexa-is-a-colossal-failure-on-pace-to-lose-10-billion-this-year/) it seems Google Assistant, isn't making any money for the parent company. <br/><br/>
-* Quote-for-saving: *"Change is inevitable.
+* *"Change is inevitable.
 Growth is optional."* - John C. Maxwell

 ## 30 March 2023
 * An interesting ROI measurement on [Backstage](https://backstage.io) was released today by Spotify.
 The developers that use Backstage are both more productive, content and retained longer at the company than non-users of Backstage.
 Check out the analysis right [here](https://backstage.spotify.com/blog/how-spotify-measures-backstage-roi/?utm_campaign=FY23%20-%20Blog%3A%20Backstage%20by%20the%20Numbers&utm_medium=email&_hsenc=p2ANqtz-8Xr0BcvVUXCm3gpI6IcWUIEqZqf1Ipoh6e7k94ex9oDnKWezlF0ar3heqk-gCosVcpnn85UJ0hB04QsUohmkitcVqHMw&_hsmi=252403474&utm_content=252403474&utm_source=hs_email&hsCtaTracking=08661d3f-d640-454b-bf55-ac04726b1ad3%7Cd00f0188-d378-4e37-9530-ded38d534323). <br/><br/>
 <!-- ![](../images/backstage-2023-03-30.png)<br/>-->
 * The leaps in AI are just massive.
 Here's a driverless [Cruise](https://getcruise.com) vehicle making its way through North Beach on St. Patrick's day.
 Seems AVs will be able to take on pretty hairy situations quite soon.
 Link to the [video](https://www.linkedin.com/feed/update/urn:li:activity:7046893618195795968/).<br/><br/>
-* Quote-for-saving: *"I can make the trains run on time.
+* *"I can make the trains run on time.
 But that trait is not conducive to being a leader.
 That’s a great trait for being a manager.
 Leadership is a vision.
 It’s inspiration, it's execution, it’s instincts.
 It is not just letting the trains run on time."* From [20VC podcast episode with Sequoia'a Doug Leone](https://open.spotify.com/episode/1WuBfXCeERhgiXloheaaoo?si=QZlnTjvHStGEknTcPzFIPA&context=spotify%3Ashow%3A3j2KMcZTtgTNBKwtZBMHvl).<br/><br/>
-* Quote-for-saving: *"I hear and I forget.
+* *"I hear and I forget.
 I see and I remember.
 I do and I understand."* - Confucius

 ## 29 March 2023
 * Had great fun at a meet-up co-arranged with [Continuous Delivery Stockholm](https://www.linkedin.com/posts/williammilisic_cloud-cicd-continuousdelivery-activity-7046954939008303104-2XUk).
 Really glad to contribute in any way I can getting the meet-up scene going after too many years of pandemic. <br/><br/>